What Is Lactation Support? A New Parent’s Guide to Breastfeeding Help & Empowerment

 Can insurance or Medicaid cover lactation services?

-Feeding your baby shouldn’t feel overwhelming or lonely.
-Whether you're dealing with latch issues, milk supply worries, or just want reassurance, you're not alone.
+Whether you’re dealing with latch struggles, supply concerns, or just want to feel more confident, you are not alone.